 How often should I change my brake fluid?

 One thing to consider about brake fluid is that even if you’re not changing it, you should regularly check it.
-As a bare minimum, you should be giving it a cursory inspection once a year.
+As a bare minimum, you should be giving it a cursory inspection every few weeks.
 Which leads us neatly to…

 How can I tell if my brake fluid needs to be replaced?